 Yes, it’s Persian New Year this week, and all over the globe, people of Persian heritage are celebrating the beginning of Spring.
 Of course, the library has resources to help you if you want to celebrate Persian culture, too!
 Here are just a few of them: Continue reading “Happy New Year!”

 If you’d like to know what Donald Trump is like when he’s serious, and you want to decide for yourself if the facts are “alternate,” forget tweets and the media.
 Get the primary documents.
-Find out what he says in his official mode, compare him to past presidents, read what the justice department has to say, and check out the statistics on crime and take a look at criminals, to find out if the claims are true.
+Find out what he says in his official mode, compare him to past presidents, read what the justice department has to say, and investigate his campaign promises vs actions.

 Executive Orders and Other Presidential documents